vipickering/vincentp/about.md

 This site uses [Jekyll](https://jekyllrb.com/) and [GitHub](https://github.com), where the code for this site is [open source and available]({{site.data.author.github.repo}}).

-The site is hosted by [Netlify](https://www.netlify.com/).

-Wherever possible I follow the spirit of the [Indie Web](https://indieweb.org/).
+The site is hosted by [Netlify](https://www.netlify.com/) and wherever possible I follow the spirit of the [Indie Web](https://indieweb.org/).